- About the College

 - Exhibitions & Events

 The Corcoran Library supports the teaching and research goals of the Corcoran Gallery of Art and Corcoran College of Art + Design.
-Library staff selects books, journals, multimedia, and electronic materials to support students’ educational endeavors.
-The Library staff communicates, consults, and collaborates with students and faculty; provides one-on-one reference/research assistance in person, by phone, e-mail, and instant messaging; instructs classes on how to effectively use library resources, including bibliographic (e.g. citation) software.
-Many of the resources, such as the Corcoran Library Online Catalog and subscribed electronic databases, are available on the library website at http://www.corcoran.edu/library.
+The Library staff selects books, journals, multimedia, and electronic materials to support students’ educational endeavors.
+The Library staff communicates, consults, and collaborates with students and faculty; provides one-on-one reference/research assistance in person, by phone, e-mail, and instant messaging; instructs classes on how to effectively use library resources.
+Many of the resources are available on the library website at http://www.corcoran.edu/library.

-The Corcoran Library’s collection is a highly specialized art and design collection available to enrolled undergraduate and graduate students.
-In addition, the Library’s collection contains general materials in the Arts & Humanities and the Social Sciences.
+The Corcoran Library’s collection is a highly specialized art and design collection available for circulation to enrolled undergraduate and graduate students.
+In addition, the Library’s collection contains general materials in the arts & humanities and the social sciences.
 The collection is made up of approximately 35,000 monograph volumes, including a valuable Artists’ Book collection of approximately 200 titles; 32,000 image slides; and over 1,200 DVDs and videos.
-The Library also subscribes to approximately 200 print magazines, newspapers, and scholarly journals; as well as 20 electronic databases.
+The Library also subscribes to approximately 200 print magazines, newspapers, and scholarly journals.
+Students have on- and off-campus access to 38 electronic databases with over 20,000 electronic journals, magazines, and newspapers.

 ii.
 Reference/Research Assistance